 - Stay up late (if you’re a night owl)

-- Get into work early
+- Get to work early

 - Put a sign on your door – whether in the office or at home, let your co-workers or family know that you’re having some time to yourself.